 - Offer the possibility of contacting support

-- Always putting forward and reminding of your value proposal
+- Always highlight and remind users of your value proposition

-NB : This last point is very important because, as opposed to e-commerce, the user isn’t buying an offer but rather a value proposal.
+NB : This last point is very important because, as opposed to e-commerce, the user isn’t buying an offer but rather a value proposition.